 Can you cook turkey stock too long?

 - Yes.
-The bones and/or meat should be simmered first allowing the impurities to come out first, then the vegetables are added towards the middle/end of cooking time.
-If vegetables are cooked too long in the broth they begin to break down and become bitter.
+Simmer the bones and/or meat first to allow the impurities to come out, and then add the vegetables toward the middle/end of the cooking time.
+Overcooking the vegetables in the broth will cause them to break down and turn bitter.

 Which bones have the most collagen?